andrew-snek/project-x/README.md

 **A note on tests**.
 I'll start from a distance, please bear with me.
 What is a better way to write a file with our project's requirements - simple and readable, only top-level dependencies, or every dependency with its version exactly, like a "pip freeze" would generate?
 The second approach seems to be the way to go if we are forced to choose, but it's just cumbersome.
 Can we do better?
 Yes, we can have the best of both worlds - two files.
 And we don't need to do it by hand, Kenneth Reitz has already wrote [a tool for that](https://www.kennethreitz.org/essays/a-better-pip-workflow).

 Now a similar question about tests.
 What's better - to have quick, mocked, in-memory suite of unit tests, or slow, integrated, end-to-end test suite with real services?
 Obviously, the same test cannot be fast while using real services, yet we want both.
 The answer?
 Two test suites: one fast and mocked, other slow and real, each covering the code 100%.
 There is a name for this style of testing - [London School of TDD](https://github.com/testdouble/contributing-tests/wiki/London-school-TDD), and that's how tests for this project are written.
 One nice consequence of this approach is that we don't have to write integration tests, from the middle of the [testing pyramid](https://github.com/testdouble/contributing-tests/wiki/Testing-Pyramid).

+* The only exception is public exposure of serial primary keys.

 ### Frontend
 - a single page application using **VueJS** together with **Vue Router** and **Vuex**;